-With regard to repairing equipment we have always done our best to repair any of our equipment in house prior to going to an outside repair option.
+With regard to repairing equipment we do what we can to repair equipment in house prior to going to an outside repair option.
 We have a good track record of repairing and maintaining our equipment to ensure a long and useful life.
-However, we are slowly beginning to see a backlog of unrepaired equipment.
-Hiring an additional SLIA would improve this situation.
+However, we are also slowly beginning to see a backlog of unrepaired equipment.